Pilot and Exploratory Studies core

 - Application deadline: Friday, May 5, 2023, 5pm EST (No late or incomplete applications will be accepted)

-In helping investigators to prepare for pilot grant applications, the NIDUS II team hosts regular information sessions.
-At these sessions, a NIDUS II PI will present information on NIDUS and the goals of and requirements for the pilot grant process.
-Also, we will introduce participants to investigators from many backgrounds.
+In helping investigators to prepare for pilot grant applications, the NIDUS II team hosts information session.
+At these session, a NIDUS II PI will present information on NIDUS and the goals of and requirements for the pilot grant process.
 Furthermore, an overview of the rich NIDUS resources will be presented, and the benefits and potential of forming collaborative working groups will be addressed.
 In addition, there will also be time for Q&A and open discussion.

 Collaborative Working Groups

 The NIDUS II team hopes that trans-disciplinary collaborative teams will generate innovative and impactful proposals for delirium research.
 In collaborative working groups, investigators will interact with like-minded scientists who are working in related and complementary areas.
 In the end, this will advance ideas and facilitate new directions for research.

 NIDUS II resources available to collaborative working group with a successful letter of intent include: